 Consider Debt Consolidation

-Debt consolidation is the practice of merging multiple loans or debts into one single loan.
+Debt consolidation combines multiple loans or debts into one single loan.
 While it’s not for everyone, for some who are overburdened with debt, consolidating can help streamline finances by organizing multiple payments into one, often lowering interest rates and/or monthly payments.

 Four Ways to Consolidate Debt